 Football Equipment Violation Penalty

-The referee will put his arms out, and create a t-shape with his body.
-This call results in a penalty for unsportsmanlike conduct and results in a 15-yard penalty.
+The referees signal an unsportsmanlike conduct penalty when calling an equipment violation.
+Because equipment violations are a form of unsportsmanlike conduct, the signal is the same as the other forms of unsportsmanlike conduct.
+The referee will put his arms out, and create a T-shape with his body.
+This call results in a penalty for unsportsmanlike conduct and results in a 5-yard penalty on the first offense.

-- More than one payer on a team that is on the field uses electronic communication with the sideline.
-Because only one offensive and one defensive player can use this equipment, the penalty results in a 15-yard loss for the team and may result in further consequences.
+- More than one player on a team that is on the field uses electronic communication with the sideline.
+Because only one offensive and one defensive player can use this equipment, the penalty results in a 5-yard loss for the team and may result in further consequences.

 - A player uses illegal equipment while practicing before a game.
-He forgets to take the equipment off during the game, and is therefore given a 15-yard unsportsmanlike conduct penalty.
+He forgets to take the equipment off during the game, and is therefore disqualified from the game.

 An equipment violation in football is when a player is wearing illegal equipment or is not wearing all mandatory equipment.
 If a player receives an equipment violation penalty, their team will be penalized five yards for the first offense.
 If the same player is found to have violated the equipment rules, they will be disqualified and must leave the game.

 While you can’t challenge an equipment violation penalty, a coach can request that an opposing player be inspected for illegal equipment.
 Equipment violation penalties are not listed under the reviewable plays in the NFL rulebook.
 If a coach or official believes a player is wearing illegal equipment, they will alert the officials, who will inspect the player’s equipment.

 Can you get fined for an equipment violation?